janhaans/kubernetes/documentation/security/README.md

 kubectl describe serviceaccount {service account name}
 ```

 Each namespace has a `default` serviceaccount.
-When a pod is created and now serviceaccount has been specified, the pod will be associated with the `default` serviceaccount.
+When a pod is created and no serviceaccount has been specified, the pod will be associated with the `default` serviceaccount.
 The `default` serviceaccount is very restricted, it does not have the permission to send requests to `Kube API Server`.

 You can associate a pod with a serviceaccount with the `serviceAccountName` field in the Pod's spec section.
-Kubernetes takes care that the Pod automatically mounts the secret that hold the serviceaccount token.
+Kubernetes takes care that the Pod automatically mounts the secret that holds the serviceaccount token.
 If you do not want this, then set the `automountServiceAccountToken=false` in the Pod's spec section.

+To add namespaced resource or cluster resource permissions to a serviceaccount, bind the service account to a `Role` or `ClusterRole` in respctively a `RoleBinding` or `ClusterRoleBinding`

 ## Image Security